katrinarbeiz/iyo-apero/content/_index.md

 ---
 title: "Third Culture Kat"
 subtitle: "stories, articles, and morsels of wonder"
 description: "Third Culture Kid (TCK): Someone who has resided in at least one country other than that of their nationality or their parents’culture.
-Born in Lebanon, and raised in five countries before moving to the United States to pursue a college degree, I am a TCK. :world_map:"
+Born in Lebanon, and raised in five countries before moving to the United States to pursue a college degree, I am a TCK."
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/revoir.jpg